-The sandwich construction also allows us to write the set of connectivities of $\atl_n(\beta)$ as \be \atl_n(\beta): \quad \left\{ \right. \ee Indeed, the connectivities of $\atl_n(\beta)$ with $d\ge 1$ allow for an arbitrary number of through-lines, accounted for by the arbitrary power of $\Omega$ (with the convention $\Omega^0=\id$).
+The sandwich construction allows us to write the set of connectivities of $\atl_n(\beta)$ as \be \atl_n(\beta): \quad \left\{ \right. \ee Indeed, the connectivities of $\atl_n(\beta)$ with $d\ge 1$ allow for an arbitrary winding of the through-lines, accounted for by the arbitrary power of $\Omega$ (with the convention $\Omega^0=\id$).
 For $n$ even and $d=0$, the arbitrary number of non-contractible loops is accounted for by the powers of $f$ (with the convention $f^0=\id$).
-Because the index $r$ in~\eqref{eq:SandwichBaseaTL} is unbounded, this algebra is infinite-dimensional.
+Because the indices $r$ in~\eqref{eq:SandwichBaseaTL} are unbounded, this algebra is infinite dimensional.